paleomedia/BoiseValleyTreeCanopy/README.md

 The author's data is [available via figshare](http://figshare.com/articles/Urban_Tree_Canopy_and_Environmental_Justice/1213775).

-We worked with Michail Fragkias, one of the article's co-authors and an economist at Boise State University, to reproduce the data for the Boise Valley, also know as the Treasure Valley, a two-county area in Southwest Idaho.
+We worked with Michail Fragkias, one of the article's co-authors and an economist at Boise State University, to reproduce the data for the Boise Valley, also know as the Treasure Valley, part of a two-county area in Southwest Idaho.

 This repository contains the data we used in the analysis.

 ##Tree Canopy data

 The tree canopy data comes from the [Treasure Valley Canopy Analysis Project] (http://www.tv.terrasummit.com/TV-Canopy_Data_Tools.html), a large survey completed in 2013.
-The [Treasure Valley Canopy Network] (http://www.tvcanopy.net/) also offer an online map viewer and many other tools.
+The [Treasure Valley Canopy Network] (http://www.tvcanopy.net/) also offers an online map viewer and many other tools.

 For this analysis, we used the Urban Tree Canopy (UTC) coverage, as a percent of land area by Census block.
 You can find this as a GIS layer Under the "Treasure Valley Area of Interest" section, "AOI Results--State Plane" files.